 Through improved usability, built-in visibility and rich API, TestRail has enabled the QA function at Cardinal Peak to confidently support their wide breadth of projects without sacrificing quality.

 “TestRail makes it very clear where we stand especially in terms of the test execution and readiness for release.
 I really don’t know that we would have been able to do that with other tools.”

 – Pablo Maurin, Director of QA Engineering, Cardinal Peak

 You’re in good company…

 Outstanding customer satisfaction

-TestRail is the leader in the annual 2021 G2 Grid for Test Management, with the best ratings for customer satisfaction and ease of use, as well as the Spring 2020, Fall 2020, and Winter 2020 G2 Grid.*
+TestRail is the leader in the annual 2021 G2 Grid for Test Management and Software Testing, with the highest ratings for best results, most implementable, and overall enterprise leader as well as Fall 2021, Summer 2021, and Spring 2021 G2 Grid.*

 * G2 identifies leading solutions in a market segment based on market presence and customer satisfaction.
 To determine market presence, G2 uses a combination of 15 metrics about a vendor and product such as the number of employees, web and social presence, and growth.
 The customer satisfaction rating is based on an analysis of reviews submitted by real, verified users.